SpotlightKid/python-rtmidi/examples/midi2command/README.rst

 Configuration
 -------------

-The script takes a the name of a configuration file in YAML_ syntax as the first and only positional argument.
+The script takes the name of a configuration file in YAML_ syntax as the first and only positional argument.
 The configuration consist of a list of mappings, where each mapping defines one command.

 Here is a simple example configuration defining two commands.
 The description of each command explains what it does::